 For many garage organizers one goals is less clutter.
 Which, for many, means hiding tools instead of more prominently hanging them on the wall.

 The solution?
-Workbench organization doesn’t have to keep tools on the bench.
+Bench organization doesn’t have to keep tools on the bench.
 Instead many turn to a pre-made wall cabinet offers up a cleaner bench AND less visual clutter.

 Workbench Tool Chest

-The simple fact of any workbench organization project is surface area wins.
+The simple fact of any organization project is surface area wins.

 And when wall or other storage isn’t an option, the best on-bench solution can be to triple (or more) the available surface area with a compact tool chest.